-How to support modernization with Cloud PACS through AWS Marketplace
+How to support healthcare modernization with Cloud PACS using AWS Marketplace

 In this blog post, I will share the key takeaways from the AWS webinar, How to support modernization with Cloud PACS through AWS Marketplace.
 I will show how healthcare organizations are using cloud-native picture archiving and communication system (PACS) solutions and how AWS Marketplace can help accelerate your time to value with PACS solutions.

 AWS Marketplace is a digital software catalog that simplifies the discovery, purchase, and deployment of third-party software by focusing on quick deployment and flexible pricing.
 Curated healthcare solutions in AWS Marketplace can help you enhance patient care, lower costs, and improve efficiency.
 Recent third-party research found that it takes an average of just 27 hours to find, buy, and deploy a solution using AWS Marketplace, compared with 52.4 hours through other procurement sources.
 That is an average time savings of 49 percent.